 Using Digital Printing to Customize Product Packaging

 Digital printing is helping manufacturers to better connect with their target audiences by allowing short-run print jobs for custom and personalized packaging.
-The quickness in changeover time creates an extremely fast turnaround for various types of packaging.
+The quickness in changeover time creates a swift turnaround for various types of packaging.
 This not only speeds up the production process but also cuts back on the amount of waste.

 Manufacturers can print a limited amount of personalized or custom packages and then switch to printing a different package design, rather than having to print massive amounts of the same design.
 With traditional print techniques, the luxury of short-run print jobs isn’t quite as easy to make happen.
 Print jobs are generally much larger using traditional print methods, making custom and personalized packaging harder to accomplish.